isoAdvector/isoAdvector/README.md

 Add feature and improvement ideas/requests here.
 Some of them will be taken over by the development team and converted to issues.
 If you see an open feature request in this list that you want to take on, open an issue and leave a comment in the issue tracker.

-## Bring the code to the level before the HD failure:

-- Setup notchedDisk/Zalesak test case (Remember stream function approach to calculating fluxes from analytical velocity field)
-- Setup scalarTransportFoam cases with HRIC, CICSAM, upwind, vanLeer01 (get setups from navalFoam cases)

 ## To bring the code further:

 - Reimplement method to find isovalue that gives VOF value
+- Setup notchedDisk/Zalesak test case (Remember stream function approach to calculating fluxes from analytical velocity field)
 - Setup filling tank case
 - Setup standing wave test case
 - Develop and implement consistent boundary conditions for isosurface reconstruction step.
+- Setup scalarTransportFoam cases with HRIC, CICSAM, upwind, vanLeer01 (get setups from navalFoam cases)